9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ## A simple monad transformer example

-Before we introduce monad transformers, let\'s look at a function written using techniques we are already familiar with.
+Before we introduce monad transformers, let's look at a function written using techniques we are already familiar with.
 The function below recurses into a directory tree, and returns a list of the number of entries it finds at each level of the tree.